Interpersonal Communication in the Workplace: How to Foster Better Relationships and Improve Productivity

 Interpersonal communication in the workplace helps to manage conflicts more efficiently and solve problems faster

-Actively listening to feedback regarding a change, or hearing out opposing opinions on certain topics is perfectly normal in a dynamic environment like the workplace.
+• Actively listening: Receiving feedback regarding a change or hearing out opposing opinions on certain topics is perfectly normal in a dynamic environment like the workplace.
 This should be welcomed as this discourse can help a company to improve.
+However, taking things too personally and not understanding other people’s points of view can create some serious waves of unrest.

-Flexibility is a paramount interpersonal skill and is highly sought after by companies and HR departments when hunting for new talent.
+• Flexibility: another paramount interpersonal skill that’s highly sought after by companies and HR departments when hunting for new talent.
 Flexibility improves co-worker collaboration which also allows for faster problem-solving.
+This is a major source of profitability for companies, in terms of saving time and precious energy.
 A flexible team tends to innovate better and more creative solutions when discussing problems and obstacles.

 However, this doesn’t mean that only naturally gifted communicators could reap the rewards of refining their interpersonal communication in the world at large and particularly in the workplace.